yarchefis/flasktemplates/README.md

 ## Install and launch
 ### windows user
 Download the exe file.
-Open cmd:
-drag the exe into the cmd field, press the spacebar and drag the folder where you want to create the project
+drag the folder onto the exe file
 ### linux user
 install python
 Download the py file